DennisTheodoreNedry/go-evil/README.md

 ## Utilizing your own domain
 Writting and including your own thirdparty domain is a simple process.
 First we start with creating a directory where the thirdparty domains can be found, such as `thirdparty_domain`.
-This directory will need to be passed through the `-xdp` argument each time you want to compile your project.
+This directory will need to be passed through the `-xdp`/`--external_domain_path` argument each time you want to compile your project.

 You will in this folder create a new folder for each of those domains that you want to create.
 An example can be `test` meaning that the current path will be `thirdparty_domain/test`.
 This folder name will also be the domain that you will import in your evil code, e.g. `use test`.